 Hydrogeology

 In natural conditions, shallow TGA groundwater flow is to the north and discharges in a series of springs in the southern/central portion of the EMC Site (in Zones C and D) and along the truncation where CU1 and the TGA have been eroded.
 The approximate extent of the erosional truncation is shown in Figure 3.
-This truncation does not extend to the southwest into Zone B, where the TGA is encountered at 7 to 20 feet below ground surface (ft bgs) and dips to the northwest with TGA thickness ranging from 10 to 100 ft bgs.
+This TGA truncation is does not extend to the southwest into Zone B, where the TGA is encountered at 7 to 20 feet below ground surface (ft bgs) and dips to the northwest with TGA thickness ranging from 10 to 100 ft bgs.
 CU1 and CU2 are generally unsaturated siltstone/claystone units, although sandstone interbeds are occasionally water‐bearing.
-TGA groundwater in Zone A is often encountered within a few feet of ground surface, and artesian conditions have been described historically in portions of the remedy area.
+TGA groundwater in Zone A, where present, is often encountered within a few feet of ground surface, and artesian conditions have been described historically in portions of the remedy area.

 Regional groundwater flow in the TSA and the SGA is generally northward towards the Columbia River.
 However, the Upper TSA in the central to northeastern portion of the EMC Site is unsaturated, likely due to a geologic structural high and possibly due to a higher degree of cementation.
 The approximate extent of this TSA unsaturated area is shown in Figure 3.
 Groundwater flow directions near this feature appear to be mixed due to increased recharge from the TGA and other areas of the Upper TSA to the TSA north of the TGA/CU1 erosional truncation, resulting in radial flow to the southeast/south/southwest, as described in the ROD.
 The pre‐pumping flow gradient in the Upper TSA and Lower TSA is shown in Figures 7 and 8, respectively.
 The portion of the EMC Site with the radial groundwater flows is referred to as the “mound area”.
 Groundwater flow in the mound area and resultant contaminant distribution in the Upper and Lower TSA is complex; this area is the focus of groundwater pumping for capture of the dissolved VOC plume as well as vadose soil vapor extraction (Figures 9 and 10).